seamusdemora/PiFormulae/UsefulShellTricks.md

 ### Assign shell command output to a variable in `bash`:

 Sometimes you need the output of a shell command to be *persistent*; assign it to a variable for use later.
+This is known as [**command substitution**](https://bash.cyberciti.biz/guide/Command_substitution).
 Consider the case of a *tmp file* you've created.
 Here's how:

 ```bash
 $ $ WORKFILE=$(mktemp /tmp/ssh_stats-XXXXX)